AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 1. Type `DWG=image/vnd.dwg` in the empty text field that you just added.

-   The example `DWG=image/vnd.dwg` is for illustration purposes only.
+   The example `DWG=image/vnd.dwg` is for demonstration purposes only.
 The MIME type that you add here can be any other unsupported format.

    ![Example mime type addition](assets/2019-08-02_16-36-36.png)